LightSystem/tb.lx-code-challenge/README.md

 Type `sbt run` in a terminal while in the project's root directory to start it.

+## API Definition
+API is defined in `src/main/resources/api-definition.raml`, load it into your favorite REST client.

 ## Example usage
 ### Get running Operators for a time frame
 POST `/operators/list`